 When deciding which temperature yours should be, remember this: Increasing its temperature will also increase the pressure in its tank.
 For every degree, your heater will increase its pressure by about 4 psi.

 To protect your home and your system, avoid setting your water heater above 120 degrees Fahrenheit.
-This safe limit helps prevent scalding injuries and reduces the risk of excessive pressure, which can lead to leaks, damaged components, or—in extreme cases—tank rupture.
+This safe limit helps prevent scalding injuries and reduces the risk of excessive pressure, which can lead to leaks, damaged components, or, in extreme cases, tank rupture.
 If you notice signs of overheating, leaking, or inconsistent temperatures, don’t wait.
-It may be time to call for professional water heater repair to ensure your system is operating safely and efficiently.
+It may be time to schedule water heater repair in Nashville to ensure your system is operating safely and efficiently.

 As long as you don’t set the temperature too high, you should avoid one of the leading water heater explosion causes: pressure.